chbh-opensource/chbh-on-bear/README.md

 git push origin <your-branch-name>
 ```

-And then on GitHub, submit a pull request to the `main` branch!
+And then on GitHub, submit a pull request to the `main` branch, where one of the maintainers will have a look!